iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment for dirt prevention on glass in detached houses.
+This is a case study of photocatalytic coating on the exterior walls and glass of a detached house (anti-dirt measures).

-By coating the titanium dioxide aqueous solution, which is the raw material for photocatalysts, on the ceilings and walls of buildings, it exhibits effects such as dirt resistance, deodorization, antibacterial properties, antiviral properties, and mold prevention.
-The surface of the outdoor photocatalyst, when exposed to rain, utilizes hydrophilic effects that cause water to spread thinly beneath the dirt, contributing to self-cleaning as the surface dirt flows away, thus maintaining the aesthetic of the building and reducing cleaning costs.
-When light hits the surface of the indoor photocatalyst, reactive oxygen species are generated, which decompose organic substances that cause dirt and odors into water and carbon dioxide, rendering them harmless.
-Since the raw material of the photocatalyst, titanium dioxide, is inorganic, it does not degrade due to ultraviolet rays or other factors, and its effectiveness continues for a long time.
+■Titanium Dioxide Raw Material By applying a titanium dioxide aqueous solution, which serves as the raw material for photocatalysts, to the ceilings and walls of buildings, it exhibits effects such as dirt resistance, deodorization, antibacterial properties, antiviral properties, and mold prevention. ■Indoor Photocatalyst When light hits the surface of the indoor photocatalyst, reactive oxygen species are generated on the surface, decomposing organic substances that cause dirt and odors into harmless water and carbon dioxide. ■Outdoor Photocatalyst When rain falls on the surface of the outdoor photocatalyst, a hydrophilic effect causes water to spread thinly beneath the dirt, allowing for self-cleaning as the dirt flows away with the water.
+This contributes to maintaining the aesthetic appeal of the building and reducing cleaning costs. ■Duration of Photocatalytic Effect Since the titanium dioxide raw material for photocatalysts is inorganic, it does not degrade due to ultraviolet rays or other factors, and the effect continues for a long time as long as the coating substrate's paint surface or wallpaper does not peel off.

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)